 We designed our perfect 5-Day Hobart Itinerary without a car.
 In our trip plan, we highlight the best places to visit in Hobart – and our recommended way to get there.

-Because some Hobart things to do are day-of-week-specific (like the famous Salamanca Market, which is Saturday only), we outline what day of the week to partake in specific Hobart activities.
-Our 5-day itinerary for Hobart is ideal for spending Wednesday through Sunday in the city – or Friday through Tuesday (just move Days 1 and 2 to Monday and Tuesday).
+Because some Hobart things to do are day-of-week-specific, we outline when to partake in specific Hobart activities.
+Our 5-day itinerary for Hobart is ideal for spending Wednesday through Sunday in the city.
+Friday through Tuesday will also work, just move Days 1 and 2 to Monday and Tuesday.

 How Many Days in Hobart?

 We think 5 days in Hobart is the perfect amount of time to see the sights.
-That said, we know not everyone is planning to spend 5 days in Hobart.
-No worries – you can still use our Hobart trip plan as a guide!
+That said, we know not everyone has five days to spend in Hobart.
+No worries – you can still use our Hobart trip plan as a guide.

-Whether you are planning a weekend in Hobart, scheduling a 3 Days in Hobart getaway or plotting the best 4-Day Itinerary for Tasmania, our detailed Hobart Itinerary is a great starting point for planning your trip.
+Whether you are planning a weekend in Hobart, scheduling a 3 Days in Hobart getaway or plotting the best 4-Day Itinerary for Tasmania, our detailed Hobart Itinerary is a great starting point for your vacation!

 One the first day of your Hobart, Tasmania Itinerary get a lay of the land, a taste of the local cuisine and a small dose of nature.